12 Best Squat Rack Exercises You Should Try

 Shoulder Press

-Performing the shoulder press within a squat rack provides a safety mechanism if you fail on a rep. It can be done sitting on a bench or while standing, though you will need a relatively high ceiling to extend your arms fully above your head.
+Performing the shoulder press within a rack provides a safety mechanism if you fail on a rep. It can be done sitting on a bench or while standing, though you will need a relatively high ceiling to extend your arms fully above your head.

 2. Position the safety bars at shoulder level when seated on the bench.